 Continue to review, and reflect on these customer experiences as they happen

-Most of the customer experience you create with customers will never be perfect.
+Most of the customer experiences you create with customers will never be perfect.
 We encourage our customers to take the time to constantly review, and evaluate their customer experiences.
 Regularly capture and document customer feedback, which should focus on both the process and the outcome.
 You should always encourage direct conversation with customers, so your Customer Success team can work through their conversations and provide any insights that may add to the customer experience.
 Once you have the feedback, use it to inform next steps – but make sure to focus on gathering and recognizing the insights that tell you what is working well for your customers, and what isn’t.

 Our Customer Success team is designed to play this role, which is an important one.